Entry and residence

 In addition, there are numerous funding programmes available to you as an EU citizen.
 The Erasmus+ programme is one example.
 It provides grants for periods of study abroad (studies and internships) for three (studies) or two (internships) to twelve months in each study phase (Bachelor’s, Master’s, doctorate).
 You can find more information about Erasmus+ on the websites of the European Commission and Study in Germany.

-You can find out more about studying in Germany in our Study section.
+For more information on studying in Germany, visit our Study section.

-Are you looking for a training place in Germany?
-Once again, the EURES website can help you find something.
-Unfilled training places can be found on the EURES website under “Find youth opportunities” or contact a EURES adviser directly.
+Are you looking for a vocational traineeship in Germany?
+Here, too, the EURES website can help you find a position.
+Vacant training positions are published on the EURES website under “Find youth opportunities” or you can contact a EURES adviser directly.

-Once you’ve arrived in Germany, you may find some information useful in your day-to-day life.
-The website of the EU Equal Treatment Office provides a lot of useful information tailored to nationals of other EU Member States living in Germany.
+Once you have arrived in Germany, you may want to learn more about everyday life and procedures in Germany.
+The website of the EU Equal Treatment Office provides plenty of useful information tailored to nationals of other EU Member States living in Germany.

-We have listed a few special features here:
+We have listed a selection of the available services here:

 As an EU citizen, you are entitled to attend an integration course.
 This means that you are allowed, but not required, to attend an integration course to learn German.